Systematic Investigation of Acceptor Removal in HPK LGADs with Modified Gain Layers: Experimental results

 \subsection{Particle and energy dependence of acceptor removal}

 A subset of the prototype sensors was also irradiated with reactor neutrons in order to compare the gain-layer degradation under different irradiation particles.
 The comparison is summarized here in terms of the extracted acceptor-removal coefficients.
-Table~\ref{tab:cA_pn} lists the values obtained for $70\,\mathrm{MeV}$ proton irradiation and reactor-neutron irradiation, together with their ratio.
-The ratio $C_{\mathrm{p}}(70\,\mathrm{MeV})/C_{\mathrm{n}}$ is shown in Fig.~\ref{fig:CpCn_ratio}.
+Table~\ref{tab:cA_pn} lists the values obtained for $70\,\mathrm{MeV}$ proton irradiation, denoted by $C_{\mathrm{A}}^{\mathrm{p}}$, and for reactor-neutron irradiation, denoted by $C_{\mathrm{A}}^{\mathrm{n}}$, together with their ratio.
+The ratio $C_{\mathrm{A}}^{\mathrm{p}}/C_{\mathrm{A}}^{\mathrm{n}}$ is shown in Fig.~\ref{fig:CpCn_ratio}.

-For the sample subset studied in both irradiations, the acceptor-removal coefficients extracted from reactor-neutron irradiation are systematically smaller than those obtained from $70\,\mathrm{MeV}$ proton irradiation.
-The ratio $C_{\mathrm{p}}/C_{\mathrm{n}}$ is typically of the order of 1.2--1.7, depending on the sample type.
+For the sample subset studied in both irradiations, the acceptor-removal coefficients extracted from reactor-neutron irradiation, $C_{\mathrm{A}}^{\mathrm{n}}$, are systematically smaller than those obtained from $70\,\mathrm{MeV}$ proton irradiation, $C_{\mathrm{A}}^{\mathrm{p}}$.
+The ratio $C_{\mathrm{A}}^{\mathrm{p}}/C_{\mathrm{A}}^{\mathrm{n}}$ is typically of the order of 1.2--1.7, depending on the sample type.
 A slight tendency toward smaller ratios may be present for the carbon-implanted samples, although no statistically significant sample-dependent deviation from the overall trend is resolved within the present uncertainties.